IHE/ITI.MHDS/index.md

 Registry.
 This might be other centralized infrastructure, distributed infrastructure, or within the system implementing the Document Source.
-The \[ITI-65\] transaction does not include the Binary, and the DocumentReference.content.attachment.url. value is a persistent URL to the Binary content.
+The \[ITI-65\] transaction does not include the Binary, and the `DocumentReference.content.attachment.url`. value is a persistent URL to the Binary content.
 When this is used by the Community, the service hosting the Binary shall: